 - Chekhov's Gunman: She first appears to be this quiet dancer who seems to be nothing more than Nils's cute older sister/motherly figure.
 Later, bot she and Nils turn out to be vital to the plot.

-- Damsel in Distress: Her introductions in both Lyn mode and the main story involves having to be rescued.
-The third time was a subversion since she was willing to turn herself in to Nergal to save Nils and the others.
+- Damsel in Distress: Her introductions in both Lyn mode and the main story involves having to be rescued and can't protect herself the whole game.
+The third time though, was a subversion since she was willing to turn herself in to Nergal to save Nils and the others.

 - Died in Your Arms Tonight: In Eliwood's.